CS-W4121/cs-w4121.github.io/homeworks/hw2.md

 The two columns in the output file should be separated by a `Tab`.
 You may assume there are no other `Tab`s in the article name.

-__Note__: It is recommended to use regular expression to extract links from the documents.
+__Note__: It is recommended to use UDF + regular expression to extract links from the documents.
 Also, try to use the built in functions of spark to sort your results.

 **You should use the default configuration of Spark, HDFS, unless we specify a different one.**

 Set the Spark driver memory to 1GB and the Spark executor memory to 5GB to answer Question 2-7.

-For the following questions you will need to use `enwiki_small.xml`as the input file, and output columns into a CSV file and name it p1t2.csv.
+For the following questions you will need to use the xmls as the input file, and output columns into a CSV file and name it p1t2.csv.
 Separate the columns with a `Tab`.

 **Question 2.**  (2 points) Use `enwiki_test.xml` as input and run the program locally on a Single Node cluster using 4 cores.
 What is the completion time of the task?